Magkano ang Iyong Dangal? (TV series)

-The film was produced and released by Seiko Films.
-Created by Gilda Olvidado and directed by Chito S. Roño, the series stars Bangs Garcia as Carmela Martirez-Morales, and Karylle as Tanya Almeda, together with leading men Rayver Cruz and Sid Lucero, with an ensemble cast consisting of Nikki Valdez, Bing Pimentel, Paw Diaz, Beverly Salviejo, Martin del Rosario, Bettina Carlos, Debraliz Borres, Rico Barrera, Jocelyn Oxlade, Dick Israel, and Erika Padilla, with Christopher Roxas, Jake Roxas, Guji Lorenzana, and Mylene Dizon.
-The series premiered on ABS-CBN's Hapontastic afternoon block from January 25 to May 14, 2010, replaang Nagsimula sa Puso and was replaced by Rosalka.
+Gilda Olvidado's Magkano ang Iyong Dangal? (lit.
+How Much is your Dignity?) is a 2010 Philippine television drama romantic series broadcast by ABS-CBN.
+The series is based on the 1988 Philippine film of the same title.
+Directed by Chito S. Roño, it stars Bangs Garcia, Karylle, Rayver Cruz and Sid Lucero.
+It aired on the network's Hapontastic line up and worldwide on TFC from January 25 to May 14, 2010, replacing Nagsimula sa Puso and was replaced by Rosalka.

 It is also the first film to TV remake to use Gilda Olvidado's storywork for the network under her helm.

 Overview

 Original film

 Magkano ang Iyong Dangal? was a 1989 film produced and released by Seiko Films.
 It starred Christopher de Leon as Paolo, Zsa Zsa Padilla as Era, and Joel Torre as Larry, with Jestoni Alarcon, Princess Punzalan, and Michael Locsin.
 It was written by Gilda Olvidado and directed by Laurice Guillen.